 PSEA REGISTRY OF ELIGIBLE EMPLOYEES

 0. (For PSEA use only:)

 1. College, University College, Institute:

 2. Registrant:

 3. Service Date (length of service):

 4. Program/Area:

 5. Date of Availability (Lay-off or End of Contract):

-Regis trant Electronic Resume available at:
+Regis gistrant Electronic Resume available at:

-Colle ge/University College/Institute Contact Person:
+College/University College/Institute Contact Person:

-Colle ge/University College/Institute Contact Phone Number:
+College/University College/Institute Contact Phone Number:

-Bargo aining Unit Contact Person:
+Bargaining Unit Contact Person:

-Barga aining Unit Contact Phone Number:
+Bargaining Unit Contact Phone Number:

-Infori Priva nation Release Waiver for the purposes of the Freedom of Information and Protection of cy:
+Information Release Waiver for the purposes of the Freedom of Information and Protection of Privacy:

-• ee that the above personal information including my Resume (if available) can be made able to prospective Institutional Employers and Union via the internet or other means.
+I agree that the above personal information including my Resume (if available) can be made available to prospective Institutional Employers and Union via the internet or other means.

-Signature of Registrant
+Signature of Registrant Date